-These two images show how both the ancient Egyptians and Babylonians had memories of Adam and Eve in Paradise and also the promise that the head of the serpent would be crushed.
+These two images show how both the ancient Egyptians and Babylonians remembered Adam and Eve in Paradise and also the promise of the crushing of the head of the serpent.
 The ancient Greeks remembered this through Scorpio.

 …you can trace the starlit Ophiuchus himself: so brightly set beneath his head appear his gleaming shoulders. … his hands … firmly clutch the Serpent, which encircles the waist of Ophiuchus, but he, steadfast with both his feet well set, tramples a huge monster, even the Scorpion, standing upright on his eye and breast.Aratus quoting Exodus 4th Century BCE Greek poet

-The third Decan Constellation associated with Scorpio is Corona Borealis – a crown placed above Ophiuchus and Serpens.
-Here is a typical astrological image of the three Scorpio decans shown together.
+The third Decan associated with Scorpio is Corona Borealis – a crown placed above Ophiuchus and Serpens.
+Consider a typical astrological image of the three Scorpio decans shown together.

-You can see that both Ophiucus and Serpens are looking at The Crown.
-This is the constellation known as Corona Borealis.
+Both Ophiucus and Serpens are looking at The Crown – the constellation known as Corona Borealis.
 In fact, these two are battling for this Crown and we can see that Serpens is trying to grasp Corona Borealis.

-Scorpio – A Story for you and me
+The Story of Scorpio – for you and me

-Scorpio is for all people, not just for those born between October 24-November 22.
-Scorpio is not a guide to more wealth or love, but from ancient times was an astrological illustration placed in the stars for you and me to know what great lengths our Creator would go to in order to redeem us from our light deeds – that it would involve a great struggle to the death – and for the right to rule.
-This is actually the meaning of ‘Masih’.
+Scorpio pictures a message for all people, not just for those born between October 24-November 22.
+Scorpio does not guide to more wealth or love, but from ancient times illustrated from the stars for you and me to know what great lengths our Creator would go to in order to redeem us from our light deeds, requiring a great struggle to the death, and the right to rule for the victor.
+‘Ruler’ is actually the meaning of ‘Masih’.

-Since Horoscope comes from the Greek ‘Horo’ (hour) and the Prophetic writings mark many important hours for us, we can note their Scorpio ‘hour’.
-The Scorpio horo reading is
+Since Horoscope comes from the Greek ‘Horo’ (hour) and the Prophetic writings mark important hours for us, we can note their Scorpio ‘hour’.
+The Scorpio horo is

 31 Now is the hour (horo) for judgment on this world; now the prince of this world will be driven out.
 32 And I, when I am lifted up from the earth, will draw all people to myself.”
 33 He said this to show the kind of death he was going to die.